glu-lang/glu-book/_docs/modules.md

 import file;

 func main() {
-    file::function(); // This will print "Hello from file!"
+    file::helloFromFile(); // This will print "Hello from file!"
 }
 ```
-Here, `file::function()` is used to call `function` from the `file` module.
+Here, `file::helloFromFile()` is used to call `helloFromFile` from the `file` module.
 The `::` operator is used to access functions, constants, and other definitions from the imported module.

 ## Renaming Imports